turingschool-examples/hang-in-there-boilerplate/README.md

 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
 Wins:
-1. Learning how to style with CSS
+1. Styling with CSS
+    * Learning to use flexbox was not easy and took a lot of time to figure out.
-2. Learning to iterate through arrays
+2. Iterating through arrays
+    * This was difficult for me as I am used to Ruby Enumerables, yet JavaScript has its own way of doing things that I had to learn.
+For this project, I mainly just used for loops, as that is what I have the most experience within JavaScript so far.
 3. Learning how JavaScript works with HTML elements<br>

 Challenges:
+1. Working with JavaScript for the first time.
-1. Deleting an HTML element and preventing it from reappearing when navigating pages.
+2. Deleting an HTML element and preventing it from reappearing when navigating pages.
+    * This was difficult, as I was struggling to ensure once a poster was deleted it stayed deleted; however, I didn't want to actually delete the data in the original dataset.
+Additionally, the default function of a button in a form is to submit, and this would cause the unmotivational posters to reappear multiple times on the page, which I didn't want.